How To Remove Limescale With e-cloth

-With dishwashers it will be very similar to the process you run with your washing machine, as you will need to pour the liquid into the base of the machine rather than the detergent dispenser and run it as you would normally.
+With dishwashers, it will be very similar to the process you run with your washing machine, as you will need to pour the liquid into the base of the machine rather than the detergent dispenser and run it as you would normally.

 Windows & Shower Doors

-When there is a build-up of limescale on places like windows and shower doors, the best way for you to try and remove the deposit by spraying vinegar onto your windows and then giving it a wipe down, this way you will remove any mineral stains and limescale that has built up over time.
+When there is a build-up of limescale on places like windows and shower doors, the best way for you to try and remove the deposit is by spraying vinegar onto your windows and then giving it a wipe down, this way you will remove any mineral stains and limescale that has built up over time.

-With this guide you can remove any limescale that has built up, and allow yourself to live in a limescale free home.
+With this guide, you can remove any limescale that has built up, and allow yourself to live in a limescale free home.

 …Make cleaning easy with e-cloth